 We hear all the time that breathing in a polluted air causes respiratory problems like Asthma.

-Have you ever thought how the indoor air quality can affect your skin and overall health?
+Have you ever thought about how indoor air quality can affect your skin and overall health?

 Studies indicate that air quality in our homes is more polluted than outdoor air.